 - I will only believe half of what your child says happens at home, if you only believe half of what they say happens at school.

-- I will treat your child like they are my own while you’re not around.
+- I will treat your child like my own while you’re not around.

 - If you have a concern, please come to me.
 Hopefully it’s a misunderstanding, but if not we can work together to make it better.
 If you are genuinely worried, it is not a waste of time.